Last updated 18 March 2022

 Ideally, such searches should be carried out before the contract is signed to obtain the maximum protection, but in reality the pressure to sign the contract means this rarely occurs.
 If searches are carried out after the contract is signed, it is imperative that these searches are undertaken as soon as possible because certain rights to terminate may be lost if not exercised within strict time frames.

 When preparing transfer documents, the buyer should also prepare a form of notice to the body corporate, which, among other things, provides information to the body corporate to maintain its records of addresses for the service of notices on owners and any leases or sub-leases entered into, transferred or terminated.

 Purchasing property from a developer

 When a lot in a community title scheme is bought before the building or complex is completed, it is bought ‘off the plan’.
 In such cases, special considerations apply because the contracts involved may be lengthy and very complicated.

 The developer (usually a company) is recorded as the original proprietor of all the lots.
 This allows the developer to pass special resolutions changing the by-laws and changing the rights between the owners of various lots.
 For example, a developer, as owner of all the lots, could enter into a management agreement with an associated company.

 What a developer must disclose

-The developer must provide the statutory disclosure statement which will include, among other things, a disclosure plan, details of proposed engagements of body corporate managers, letting agents and service contractors, details of proposed levies and a copy of the proposed community management statement.
-When a developer wants to vary the original statement, a further statement must at least 21 days before the date for completion be sent to the buyer.
-If the statement or further statement is later found to be deficient or if changes have been made and not provided for within the statement and they materially prejudice the buyer, then a right of cancellation may arise.
+The developer must provide a statutory disclosure statement, which will include, among other things, a disclosure plan, details of proposed engagements of body corporate managers, letting agents and service contractors, details of proposed levies and a copy of the proposed community management statement.
+When a developer wants to vary the original statement, a further statement must be sent to the buyer at least 21 days before the date for completion.
+If the statement or further statement is later found to be deficient or if changes have been made and not provided for within the statement and they materially prejudice the buyer, then a right of termination may arise.